 Will medical insurance cover the cost of treatment?

 Blepharoplasty is a cosmetic procedure that insurance typically doesn’t cover.

 When can I return to work and my normal routine?

 Most patients can return to work and other daily activities after about two weeks.
 Some bruising, swelling, and tenderness in the treated area is to be expected, and these symptoms should subside with time.
 We recommend wearing large sunglasses to camouflage signs of surgery while you’re healing should you decide to go out.
 You should also avoid strenuous exercise for at least a month.
 Dr. Brunner will recommend some eye drops to use, as you may experience dry eye for a short period during recovery.

 How long will the results last?

 Blepharoplasty is technically a “permanent” procedure; however, the normal process of aging will continue.
 Eyelid surgery can restore your eye area and achieve a more youthful-looking appearance for many years, longer with excellent health and skin care.
 Some individuals can enjoy the results for 10 or even 15 years.
 Additionally, occasional non-surgical treatments can help to extend the benefits.
 Dr. Brunner can provide more information during your initial consultation.

 Are there any non-surgical alternatives to eyelid surgery?

-Dr. Brunner and her staff will be happy to discuss a facelift or rhytidectomy with you.
-When you come in for your consultation, Dr. Brunner will formulate the best facelift treatment plan to suit your specific needs.
+Dr. Brunner and her staff will be happy to discuss a blepharoplasty or eyelid surgery with you.
+When you come in for your consultation in Princeton, NJ, Dr. Brunner will formulate the best facelift treatment plan to suit your specific needs.
 Please contact us online or call our office (609) 921-9497 to schedule your private consultation.